← All Neural Networks & Deep Learning modules

 This activity needs JavaScript.
 The lesson below still covers everything.

-The same neuron in Keras — read only, nothing to install
+The equivalent neuron in Keras

 from tensorflow.keras.layers import Dense